GabrielvMarinho/Obsidian/Tech/Software/Software Arquitecture/SOLID.md

 ### Dependency inversion

-High levels modules shouldnt depende on low level [[Module|Modules]], instead it should be the opposite of this, or, a dependency inversion
+High levels modules shouldnt depende on low level [Module](obsidian://open?vault=Obsidian&file=Tech%2FSoftware%2FConcepts%2FMISCELLANEOUS%2FModule), instead it should be the opposite of this, or, a dependency inversion

 ###### wrong approach: